OthankQ/100-days-of-code/r1-log.md

 ### R1D92

 Learned about Redux-Thunk and how it can be used to make API calls within Redux action creators with async/await.
 Might have to go over it again to have a good grasp on the concept.
 On a side note, I'm considering learning Typescript.

+### R1D93

+Got stuck hard trying to learn Redux-Thunk.
+Started studying Node as a way to cool my head, and also because I thought I was going to learn it later anyways.
+Played around with modules like chalk and yargs.
+Learned a bit about filesystem